mkluwe/luacsound/docs/manual.md

 The function is called with a single argument, a table containing the named arguments.

 The call to an instrument function returns the instrument function itself.
-Hence intrument calls can be concatenated:
+Hence, instrument calls can be concatenated:

 ```lua
 sine{ freq = 'f6', start = 0, dur = 1, vol = 2 }